ManagePro: History

 In 1992, Avantos Performance Systems created ManagePro, drawing inspiration from Drucker's Management by Objectives philosophy.
 It was dubbed as "MBA-ware" due to its focus on management software.

 In 1998, Performance Solutions Technology acquired ManagePro and revamped it to integrate project and performance management features.
 The new version emphasized supporting a strategic management approach rooted in Action Learning principles, as outlined in David Allen's "Get Things Done", connecting day-to-day task management with broader strategic goals.

 Angbert Enterprises LLC acquired it once more in 2018.
-They're planning another overhaul, focusing on adding cross-platform capabilities and creating a genuine cloud and tablet application.
+The company is planning another overhaul, focusing on adding cross-platform capabilities and creating a cloud and tablet application.

 Back in 2002, ManagePro collaborated with MindJet, known for their MindManager software.
 This partnership allowed users to visually capture and communicate ideas and information.

 In 2008, ManagePro introduced a Microsoft Outlook Add-in.
 This tool lets users seamlessly connect emails to specific projects, tasks, or phases of their work process.